The SS Fanad Head incident

 A Note on Sources...

 Most of the sources for the story on this page were collected over the years by Geoffrey Halnan.
 They include recollections of the events by the Halnan family and the photos Geoffrey himself took, also correspondence from "Guy" Griffiths, Dennis Campbell, Mick Lawrence, and the transcript of the log of the U30.
-I was also helped with some additional information from combat reports from the American historian Mark Horan.
+I was also helped with some additional information from combat reports forwarded to me by the American historian Mark Horan.

 The Four Ark Royals - By Micheal Apps ISBN 0 7183 0344X has a brief overview of the Fanad Head incident along with with other details of the use of Skuas.
 The actual description of the incident in the book is incorrect, giving the impression all three Skuas arrived at the same time and dive-bombed the submarine (this description of events is inevitably found in most published works that mention the events of that day).
 However the book does contain the transcript of a letter from Lieutenant Guy Griffiths which gives a true account of events as he observed them.
 The book also contains some of the photos taken by Geoffrey Halnan.